-Pursuant to a settlement of the U.S. merchant class litigation, MasterCard will modify certain rules and business practices to permit U.S. merchants to apply an extra checkout fee, also known as a surcharge, to customers who pay with MasterCard-branded credit cards.
-The rule change permitting such surcharging will go into effect on January 27, 2013.
-These fees are not allowed on Debit MasterCard or MasterCard prepaid cards.
+Pursuant to a settlement of the U.S. merchant class litigation, Mastercard modified certain rules and business practices to permit U.S. merchants to apply an extra checkout fee, also known as a surcharge, to customers who pay with Mastercard-branded credit cards.
+The rule change permitting such surcharging went into effect on January 27, 2013.
+These fees are not allowed on Debit Mastercard or Mastercard prepaid cards.

 - Merchant Name

 - Merchant Contact Information (address, phone and email)

 - Type of Channel (face-to-face, eCommerce, mail order or phone order)

 Merchants should contact their acquirers with regard to the acquirer notification requirements.

 Type of permissible surcharges

 Merchants are permitted to apply either a brand-level surcharge or a product-level surcharge to Mastercard credit cards.
 A brand level surcharge is one where the merchant charges the same percentage on all Mastercard credit cards.
 A product level surcharge is one where the merchant imposes a surcharge on a particular Mastercard credit product.
 In both circumstances, the level of the surcharge is subject to a cap.